KatsFahad/api-postgres-db-prisma/README.md

 # Using Node and Express for port and middleware

 Setup a prisma Schema for models of Quotes and Authors.
-Using a prisma studio to enter data.
+Using a prisma studio for displaying data in the browser.

 Using primsa to get records, a single record, post records, remove and update records.